udaybjoshi/elt_nyc_collision/README.md

-# ETL Pipeline for NYC Motor Vehicle Collisions Data
+# ELT Pipeline for NYC Motor Vehicle Collisions Data

 ## Project Description
-The **ETL Pipeline for NYC Motor Vehicle Collisions Data** is a Python-based application designed to automate the extraction, transformation, and loading (ETL) process for traffic collision data from the NYC Open Data API.
+The **ELT Pipeline for NYC Motor Vehicle Collisions Data** is a Python-based application designed to automate the extraction, transformation, and loading (ETL) process for traffic collision data from the NYC Open Data API.
 The pipeline processes data about motor vehicle collisions, injuries, fatalities, and vehicle types, storing the results in an MySQL database for analysis and reporting.

 ## Business Context
 The NYC Collision Data project aims to analyze vehicle collisions in New York City to **improve public safety, optimize city planning, and support research efforts** by leveraging insights from historical collision data.
 The data includes information on crash dates, times, locations, contributing factors, and the severity of incidents.